MicrosoftDocs/xamarin-docs/docs/tools/workbooks/troubleshooting/android.md

 5. Click `OK`.
 6. Launch VS Android Emulator.
 You will probably be prompted to recreate virtual network switch.
-7. Test that VS Android Emulator's browser can access the Internet.
+7. Test that VS Android Emulator's browser can access the internet.

 [android-emu]: https://developer.xamarin.com/guides/android/deployment,_testing,_and_metrics/debug-on-emulator/